Resource · 2026-03-28

 How friction supports habit science

 Habit loops pair a cue with a routine and a reward.
-Social apps optimize the cue→reward path to be nearly instant.
+Social apps optimize the cue→reward path to be nearly instant—often under 2 seconds from unlock to content.
 Inserting a brief task lengthens the path so the cue is no longer automatically equal to scrolling.
+Webb, Sheeran, & Luszczynska (2009) in British Journal of Social Psychology found that implementation intentions specifying an alternative behavior significantly disrupted unwanted habits.

 Where TaskGate fits

 TaskGate is built around intentional interruption, not permanent bans.
-You can combine it with OS screen-time tools: systems limit overall exposure; TaskGate adds a mindful checkpoint on the apps that steal your attention most.
+The app blocker market is projected to reach $3.02 billion in 2026 (Growth Market Reports), but not everyone needs enterprise-grade blocking.
+You can combine TaskGate with OS screen-time tools: systems limit overall exposure; TaskGate adds a mindful checkpoint on the apps that steal your attention most.